 Like previous entries in the franchise, DJ MAX Fever has equipable and unlockable options to customize the in-game UI.
 These break down into several categories and affect the player's performance and song presentation in various ways.
 Gears, characters and note skins can be unlocked but must then be purchased using in-game gold that is earned by playing songs or completing missions.

 The Gear is the game's note chart, as displayed in the picture to the right.
 Different kinds of Gears can be unlocked by playing through the game and each have their own special effects.
-For Gears, the main effect is the Health Meter where most unlockable Gears will have increased health meters.
-As for secondary effects, Gears can have either Gold boosts, EXP boosts or a combination of both.
+For Gears, the main effect is increased Health Meter .
+Secondary effects include Gold boosts, EXP boosts or a combination of both.

-Notes are the, well, the musical notes that fall from the top of the chart.
-Notes can be unlocked by playing through the game and also retain special effects.
+Notes are the musical notes that fall from the top of the chart.
+Notes can be unlocked by playing through the game and can have special effects.
 For Notes, the main effect is it's appearance.
-Most notes will retain the rectangular, default shape while others will be different images altogether, such as hearts or stars.
+Most notes will retain the rectangular, default shape while others will be different shapes altogether, such as hearts or stars.
 The secondary effects are Gold and EXP boosts as well as Fever Meter boosts.
 Fever boosts allow the player to start with a set amount of their Fever meter filled.

 Effectors and Equip Effects

 - Speed: Speed affects the scroll speed of the notes during gameplay.
 The default speed is, obviously, x1.
 The different settings are x0.5, x2, x2.5, x3, x3.5, x4, x4.5 and x5.